-A processor will modify only one view between acquire_view and release_view, which should be guaranteed by the programmer.
+A processor will modify only one view between ac-quire\view and release\view, which should be guaranteed by the programmer.
 Therefore, we can detect modified data objects for each view in order to achieve view consistency.

-Consistency maintenance in views requires updating data objects of a view when a processor calls acquire_view.
-More precisely, the following consistency condition is given for the View-based Consistency (VC) model that supports the VOPP programs.
-Any implementation of VC should satisfy the condition.
+Consistency maintenance in views requires updating data objects of a view before a processor calls acquire\view.
+More precisely, the following consistency conditions are given for the View-based Consistency (VC) model that supports the VOPP programs.
+Any implementation of VC should satisfy these conditions.

-Definition 1.
-Condition for View-based Consistency
+Definition 1 Condition for View-based Consistency

-- Before a processor P_i is allowed to access a view by calling acquire_view, all previous write accesses to data objects of the view must be performed with respect to P_i according to their causal order.
+Before a processor Pi is allowed to access a view by calling acquire\view, all previous write accesses to data objects of the view must be performed with respect to Pi according to their causal order.

-A write access to a data object is said to be performed with respect to processor P_i at a time point when a subsequent read access to that object by P_i returns the value set by the write access.
+A write access to a data object is said to be performed with respect to processor $P_i$ at a time point when a subsequent read access to that object by $P_i$ returns the value set by the write access.